wadexu007/learning_by_doing/Atlantis/README.md

 ## What Is Atlantis?
-Atlantis is an application for automating Terraform via pull requests.
+[Atlantis](https://www.runatlantis.io/) is an application for automating Terraform via pull requests.
 It is deployed as a standalone application into your infrastructure.
 No third-party has access to your credentials.

 This folder contains atlantis mainfests for deployment in kubernetes.

 Reference: https://www.runatlantis.io/docs/deployment.html#kubernetes-kustomize

+## Installation
 #### Prerequisites
 * Prepare a github user
 * Prepare a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-token)